Extension Bundle

 === Removing Slack bundle ===

-Slack handlers removed.
+Slack components removed.

 Extension bundle demo complete.